 - A Song of Ice and Fire:

-- 13 year old Joffrey Baratheon, the Worst of His Name, King of the Vandals and the Rippers and the Worst Men, who was very nearly the Trope Namer, whose picture adorns the Royal Brat page.
+- 13-year-old Joffrey Baratheon, the Worst of His Name, King of the Vandals and the Rippers and the Worst Men, the reason this trope was nearly called "The Joffrey", and the one whose portrait now adorns this page.
 He starts out as "merely" a spoiled and arrogant brat, but later reveals himself to be a thorough psychopath through and through.
 He was like this since childhood.
 He once was told that a pregnant cat had kittens inside her, so he killed the cat and proudly presented the kitten fetuses to his father.
 His father, Robert Baratheon, beat the shit out him for it, but his mother didn't really give a fuck, implying that his behavior was encouraged by her (in the show, Cersei gets Character Development by admitting to Tyrion that she has always tried to control her son but is unsuccessful and has basically just given up even trying).
 Joffrey also tried to have Bran killed in his sleep when he overheard his father drunkenly saying Bran would be better off dead, as an attempt to impress his father.
 Thankfully, his siblings Tommen and Myrcella didn't take after him.

 - Lord Robert Arryn is a marginal example.
 He is an extremely young, sickly (he's implied to be epileptic) and sheltered boy with a particular interest in watching people "fly" by being thrown off a cliff.
 However he doesn't really understand the consequences of his actions, being 6 years old, and doesn't seem to be knowingly malicious.